Most of us have no choice when paying Council Tax – but there are ways to make sure you aren’t paying too much.

 But I know not everyone will, and some might have seen larger increases.
 So I thought it was a good opportunity to share with you ways you might be able to pay less, or at least make how you pay work better for you.

 Your Council Tax pays for local services, so the amount you pay is set each year by your local council.
 It varies all over the country.
 There are eight ‘bands’ of council tax, all based upon the approximate value of the property in 1991.
 A is the lowest, H the highest.

 Here’s how you might be able to pay less Council Tax:

 There are two current accounts you can open which help you save on your Council Tax bill.
 Though these current accounts have fees, you generally make the money back on cashback from bills, including Council Tax as long as it’s paid by Direct Debit.

-- The Santander 123 Current Account will give you 1% cashback on your Council Tax.
-The money is returned to your account which costs £5 a month.
-You also get up to 1.5% interest on savings.
+The Santander 123 Current Lite Account will give you 1% cashback on your Council Tax.
+The money is returned to your account which costs £2 a month.

 There are discounts… if you’re eligible